 Overall Likelihood

 Likelihood is the anticipated frequency of a security risk manifesting, within a year, regardless of amount (disregarding significance of impact).
-Anticipated frequency of a security risk is determined based on the probability that a risk will manifest in any given year in the absence of controls.
+The anticipated frequency of a security risk is determined based on the probability a risk will manifest in any given year.

 Overall Likelihood – Scoring Scale: